Multir.net Charge: Step-by-Step Resolution Guide (2026)

 The Truth in Lending Act (TILA)

-TILA requires credit card issuers to clearly disclose all terms, conditions, and fees.
+TILA requires credit card issuers to clearly disclose all terms, conditions, and fees associated with your account.
 It also reinforces your right to dispute charges and limits your liability for unauthorized use.
+TILA is the parent statute of Regulation Z, which provides the detailed rules card issuers must follow.

 The Electronic Fund Transfer Act (EFTA)

-If the Multir.net charge hit a debit card rather than a credit card, the EFTA applies.
-Protections are less generous here — your liability can reach $500 if you don’t report the unauthorized transfer within two business days.
-This is a critical distinction that most articles overlook.
+If the Multir.net charge hit a debit card rather than a credit card, the EFTA (Regulation E) applies.
+As covered above, protections are less generous — your liability can reach $500 if you don’t report the unauthorized transfer within two business days.
+This is a critical distinction that most articles overlook, and it’s the primary reason consumer advocates recommend using credit cards rather than debit cards for online purchases.

 How Virtual Credit Cards Shield Against Fraud